smcgdub/Discover-Ireland-MS2-Project/testing.md

 * The user will also receive an automated email from the site confirming their message has been received and confirms someone will be in contact with them soon.
 * I have also added a spell check to the free text message box on the contact us form.

 **Note:** - Once the user message has been submitted via the site, the auto reply can sometimes vary in the speed of the response being sent to the user.
 This is down to Email JS and is out of my control.
-I have set it so Email JS should send the email immediately.
+I have set it so Email JS should send the automated email reply immediately.

-The incoming message the site receives from the user is always received immediately.
+The incoming message the site receives from the user is always received straight away.

 **10. The Footer**